M0kcry/Notes-THM/README.md

 -mv [notf you want to move] [where you want to move it].
 Can also be used to rename a folder/file. i.e. move note2 note3.

-**Similarly to using cat, we can provide full file paths, i.e. directory1/directory2/note for all of these commands.**
+**Similarly to using cat, we can provide full file paths, i.e. directory1/directory2/note for all of these commands above.**

 -echo <text> outputs the text we write between after the command.